Technology Readiness Levels

 3 Identification and Characterization of Product Candidate

 Activities: Decision on which compounds to advance in development.
 Synthesize novel series of compounds; test efficacy and toxicities in vitro.
-Test PK/tox of selected compounds in relevant in vivo models on a non-GLP level.
+Test pharmacokinetics/toxicity of selected compounds in relevant in vivo models on a non-GLP level.
 Survey relevant patent literature to identify white space and assess patentability of compound series.
 Survey clinical literature to characterize current care patterns and unmet need(s).
 File a provisional patent on the pharmacophore.
 Synthesize and assess several potential lead compounds.

 Milestones: Demonstrate in vitro efficacy.
 Preliminary efficacy demonstrated in vivo in appropriate small animal model.
 Identify lead series.
 File patent.